 We all have different lifestyles, different income levels, and different financial goals.
 But nearly everyone reading this article can share some common resolutions.
 Building financial freedom is a long process; it’s a marathon, not a sprint.
 So, while the concept of New Year’s resolutions can be invigorating, understand that these resolutions must turn into habits if they’re to have any sort of lasting impact on your future.

-With that said, here are four financial New Year’s resolutions for 2017.
+With that said, here are seven financial New Year’s resolutions for 2017.

 1. Reduce Debt